rmoreirao/ReliableAzureAPIM/README.md

 	After these, you should be able to test the APIs using Developer Portal with Self-signed certificates

+## How to Test APIs from Azure Portal APIM
+	1) Login to the Jumpbox using Bastion and login to Azure Portal
+	2) Open the API Operation you would like to test
+	3) On the "Host" field, select the original endpoint from the API Gateway
+	4) Check the "Bypass CORS proxy" checkbox
+	5) Send the request

 ## Role Assignment for Key Vault to a specific User - PowerShell Script
 This can be handy to debug / test certificates